wonsunahn-autograder/CS1632_Fall2019/deliverables/5/README.md

 expect the program to be rigorously tested.
 Any defect will be cause for point deduction.

+* IMPORTANT: You need Java 8 (1.8.0.231, preferably) to run JPF.
+Make sure you have the correct Java version by doing "java -version" and "javac -version" before going into the JPF section.

 ## Background

 The bean counter is a device for statistics experiments devised by English